California DC-Coupled Solar-Plus-Storage Net Metering Ruling: A Technology and Policy Review

 Update: On January 31, 2019, The CPUC unanimously passed this landmark update to California net metering for energy storage.
 Read SepiSolar’s white paper to see why this change will “super size” solar with storage.

-SepiSolar has released a new white paper that reveals significant financial benefits of a proposed California net energy metering policy decision for DC-coupled energy storage
+SepiSolar has released a new white paper that reveals significant financial benefits of a California net energy metering policy decision for DC-coupled energy storage

 FREMONT, Calif. – Dec.
 11, 2018 – A new SepiSolar white paper reveals the financial benefits of a pending revision to California’s net energy metering (NEM) policy.
 When finalized, commercial DC-coupled solar-plus-storage installations will not only be able to benefit from NEM, but will also be able to increase solar system size, reduce installation and permitting costs, and quicken interconnection approval time.

 On Oct.
 5, 2018, the California Public Utilities Commission (CPUC) issued a proposed decision to modify CPUC Decision 14-05-033, the NEM tariff policy for solar and energy storage.
 Once approved, the change will allow DC-coupled energy storage systems to become eligible for NEM without the need for thousands of dollars in extra hardware costs and burdensome verifications required by California utilities and the IRS for AC-coupled energy storage systems.

 To take advantage of this policy change, contractors will need to design solar systems with DC-coupled storage and procure DC-coupled energy storage products that incorporate a new Underwriters Laboratory (UL)-verified inverter firmware solution.
 NEXTracker’s NX Flow™ energy storage system piloted this firmware solution with UL, and is therefore expected to be the first DC-coupled energy storage product approved for the new regulation.